How to Print Object Attributes in Python? [5 Ways with Examples]

 [('__init__', <bound method Book.__init__ of <__main__.Book object at 0x7097d53802e0>>), ('display_info', <bound method Book.display_info of <__main__.Book object at 0x7097d53802e0>>)]

-Creating a custom method to display an object’s attributes lets you display its information in an organized and clear way.
-You can create this method in the class to show the attributes in a simple, readable format.
-It allows you to control how each attribute is shown, making it easier to understand and debug your objects.
+You can manually create a custom method to display an object’s attributes lets you display its information in an organized and clear way.
+By creating the method within the class you to control how each attribute is shown, making it easier to understand and debug your objects.

 Example